cincheo/ini/README.md

 ### A process awaking every second

-In INI, processes look pretty similar to functions but actually implement a quite different execution semantics.
-On contrary to a function, a process always runs asynchronously and reacts to its environment through events.
-A process definition can only contain rules and event rules, i.e. actions that are triggered when a condition is fulfilled, or when an event is fired.
+In INI, a process reacts to its environment through events.
 By default, a process will never end, unless none of the rules can apply anymore and all the events are terminated.

 The following INI program creates a process that will be notified every second (1000ms) by the ``@every`` event.
 It then evaluate the rule's action to print a tick and increments the tick count hold by the ``i`` variable.